harryjackson/cool/README.md

 I'm still trying to figure out Doxygen at the moment.
 This means this page will likely look a little odd as I learn it's markup etc.

-Most of this is randmom musings ie thoughts about language design etc. Some items might not even be possible.
+Most of this is random musings ie thoughts about language design etc. Some items might not even be possible.

 ## Fail Fast Fail Early {#failfast}